-The STM program is designed to be completed over one academic year, and includes 8 courses (24 credits).
+The STM program is an 8-course (24 credits) program that is designed to be completed over one academic year.
 Students may take any or all of these courses online.
-As of June 2020, the Association of Theological Schools (ATS), one of the accrediting bodies of CTS, no longer provides guidelines on course statute of limitations; the four-year time to completion is a general CTS guideline.
+As of June 2020, the Association of Theological Schools (ATS), one of the accrediting bodies of CTS, no longer provides guidelines on course statute of limitations; CTS recommends a four-year time to completion as a general guideline.
 Students should also check with financial aid staff about loan compliance if not in attendance full-time.